sktrinh12/nextflow-wgs-variant-call/README.md

 This approach above was an initial attempt to stage data into EFS from a local machine.
 It works, but is slow, manual, and not ideal for large datasets or reproducibility.

-The next section replaces this approach with a cleaner and more scalable pattern using S3 as the source of truth and letting the pipeline pull data directly from S3 instead.
+The appropriate approach is a cleaner and more scalable pattern using S3 as the source of truth and letting the pipeline pull data directly from S3 instead.
+Simply update the `base_path`to point to the S3 bucket, and maintain `outdir` and `workDir` using the EFS PVC in the `nextflow.config` file.

 Optional cleanup if the driver is no longer needed: